droans/klipper_extras/extended_macro/readme.md

 ---
 **Usage:**

-See the examples folder for more guidance.
+See the examples' folder for more guidance.

 When defining the macro, use `extended_macro` as the config name instead of `gcode_macro`.
 To use your function, you will wrap the name with curly brackets (`{gcode_function_name_goes_here}`).

+When you need the macro to be used on an timer instead of `extended_macro` use `delayed_extended` as the section definition.

 ---
 **Defaults**

-`extended_macro` comes with many default functions which do not need to be added or declared by the user.
+`extended_macro` and `delayed_extended` comes with many default functions which do not need to be added or declared by the user.

 ---